 Cannabidiol, or CBD, is the second most common cannabinoid found in cannabis.
-Unlike its psychoactive sister, THC (or tetrahydrocannabinol), CBD plays it cool, offering relaxing, non-psychoactive effects that lend themselves to a variety of personal and medicinal uses.
+Unlike its euphoric sister, THC (or tetrahydrocannabinol), CBD plays it cool, offering relaxing, non-intoxicating effects that lend themselves to a variety of personal and medicinal uses.
 Because CBD lacks the stoney side effects typical of high-THC strains, it’s a great choice for patients needing to keep a clear head while treating pain, nausea, headaches, stress, anxiety, muscle spasms, epilepsy, and more.

 Harlequin is one of the most popular CBD strains available.
-Typically testing around the 5:2 CBD/THC ratio, it exhibits a sativa-dominant alertness with only mild euphoria.
+Typically testing around the 5:2 CBD/THC ratio, it exhibits a clear-headed alertness with only mild euphoria.
 Harlequin has a happy bent that most will find enhances whatever activity they are engaged in.

-Ringo’s Gift – named for activist, CBD specialist, and founder of SoHum Seeds, Lawrence Ringo – is a hybrid cross of Harle-Tsu and ACDC.
+Ringo’s Gift—named for activist, CBD specialist, and founder of SoHum Seeds, Lawrence Ringo—is a hybrid cross of Harle-Tsu and ACDC.
 It keeps on giving to patients seeking a nearly full-on CBD-driven strain, with an average ratio of 24:1 CBD/THC.

 Sweet and Sour Widow lands in the middle ground with a 1:1 CBD/THC ratio.
 This even split offers first-time cannabis consumers an enjoyable entry point to both THC and CBD without sending them into orbit.
 It also makes for good medicine while being slightly euphoric and stoney.